 Jennifer was born in 1969 with Tetralogy of Fallot with Pulmonary Atresia.
-She grew up in Ponte Vedra, in what was then a smaller community, where it felt like everyone knew everyone.
+She grew up in Ponte Vedra, FL.
 She had closed heart surgery in Gainesville at 18 months before her father died from sudden death cardiac arrest.
-Thereafter, she had open heart surgery in Birmingham, Alabama at ages 7, 15 and 20.
+Thereafter, she had open-heart surgeries in Birmingham, Alabama at ages 7, 15, and 20.
 Since her last surgery, her valve replacement has been holding up beautifully.
-At age 50, Jennifer says she feels fortunate to still be under the care of a local pediatric electrophysiologist for rhythm issues and monitoring of her implantable defibrillator, as well as an adult congenital heart specialist.
-She feels fortunate to be a survivor with a wonderfully supportive husband, two amazing daughters, and a career that allows me to give back to my community by supporting providers of early intervention.
+At age 51, Jennifer says she feels fortunate to still be under the care of a local pediatric electrophysiologist for rhythm issues and monitoring of her implantable defibrillator, as well as an adult congenital heart specialist.
+She feels fortunate to be a survivor with a wonderfully supportive husband, two amazing daughters, and a career that allows her to give back to her community by supporting providers of early intervention.
 THHP has given her an outlet to share her story with other heart families.
-She hope families see resiliency, determination, and strength and know that it’s possible for their children to remember childhoods filled with laughter, love, and fun, more so than medicines, appointments, and heart surgeries.
+She hopes families see resiliency, determination, and strength and know that it’s possible for their children to remember childhoods filled with laughter, love, and fun, more so than medicines, appointments, and heart surgeries.

 DONYA MARSHALL RN, BSN